DemoStephen/Code-Alpha-One-Month-Intenship/calculator-app/README.md

-# CALCULATOR APP CHALLENGE ON CODE ALPHA ONE MONTH INTERNSHIP PROGRAM
+# CALCULATOR APP CHALLENGE FOR CODE ALPHA ONE MONTH INTERNSHIP PROGRAM

 ## Table of contents